DevExpress/devextreme-demos/JSDemos/Demos/DataGrid/ColumnChooser/description.md

 * *"select"*
 Users select and deselect checkboxes with column names.

-The column chooser selection is non-recursive.
-When a parent element is selected, nested elements remain unselected.
-If you want to select elements recursively, enable the **selection**.[recursive](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columnChooser/select/#recursive) property.
+In *"select"* mode, you can choose whether parent element selection affects child/nested elements.
+Use the **selection**.[recursive](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columnChooser/select/#recursive) property.

-You can allow users to search through column names.
-For this, assign **true** to the **search**.[enabled](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columnChooser/search/#enabled) property.
+If the column chooser contains a lot of hidden column, you can enable column search UI.
+Assign **true** to the **search**.[enabled](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columnChooser/search/#enabled) property.

 In this demo, use checkboxes below the DataGrid to toggle the search and selection features.